Find affordable flood insurance in Flagler County.

 Luckily, you can add flood protection as an endorsement on your homeowners' policy with Kin instead of purchasing a separate (and usually more expensive) policy from the National Flood Insurance Program (NFIP).

 Florida experiences massive amounts of rain and has more than 11,000 miles of rivers, streams, and waterways that can easily flood flat terrain.
 That flood exposure is why Florida flood insurance is usually so expensive.
-But we designed a flood solution that can help up to 71 percent of Florida homeowners save more money than they would through the NFIP.
+However, we designed a flood solution that can help up to 71% of Florida homeowners save more money than they would through the NFIP.

 Your rates will vary depending on your exact location and your home’s safety features.
 For an accurate quote, contact us!

 Flagler County flood zones can impact how much you pay for flood insurance.
 FEMA’s flood hazard map for Flagler County can help you understand which areas are most at risk for flooding.

 These areas have a 1% annual chance of flooding or a 26% chance of flooding during a 30-year mortgage.